aichemydev/Wring_docs/docs/tutorial-basics/Integrations.md

       # For more information on this orb, checkout this link: https://circleci.com/developer/orbs/orb/circleci/browser-tools
       - browser-tools/install-chrome
       - browser-tools/install-chromedriver

       # Now, we will configure the Wring interceptor.
-Make sure to add your Wring_TOKEN to your project secrets.
+Make sure to add your TG_TOKEN to your project secrets.
       # For a full list of interceptor options check out the documentation: https://Wring.readthedocs.io/en/latest/externaluse.html
       - run:
           name: Download and Configure Wring Interceptor